 This project follows years of energy efficiency and sustainability efforts on Islesboro in municipal buildings, at the school, and in the broader community (read about the island’s school energy projects, an energy-conscious boat yard, and other municipal efforts).
 The town’s energy committee will continue this focus and is reaching out to community members and organizations for input throughout the technical assistance process.

 Both Eastport’s and Islesboro’s ETIPP projects will take place over the next 18 months.
 While direct support of designs and analysis from the national labs may end then, the work will by no means be complete.
 We intend to continue collaborating with these two communities as they navigate how to make these projects a reality.
 Throughout this process, we’ll share lessons learned from these projects, so that a broad range of communities, government entities, funders, and other supporting organizations can build off of their experiences and see the benefits energy resilience and climate action near and far.

 We also welcome the opportunity to collaborate with other islands in New England on ETIPP.
-The Department of Energy plans to run two more cohorts of selected communities, with the next round of applications likely to be in early 2022.
-We encourage any interested Northeast locations to reach out with project ideas that will help build resilience in their communities.
+The Department of Energy plans to run two more cohorts of selected communities.
+The application period is now open and due by 4/15.

 - Visit the application website to find out more about ETIPP, the eligibility criteria, what makes a successful application, and what to expect if you are selected.

 - Reach out to Emma Wendt (email@example.com) Community Development Officer at the Island Institute with any questions about the project or application process.
 We want to talk with you and are here to help!